jdevfullstack-tutorials/display-resolution-review/README.md

 but the basic rule is that stretch your arm then find the correct spot there whether moving away or to the monitor.
+It was just I came from the larger scaling of 1080p and Windows OS, I realized I should be closer for this display.
+And once I have my spot, the experience is actually good,
+I don't experience much digital eye strain.

 And since they say, it's retina display the individual pixels are too much, you